rmrt1n/rmrt1n.github.io/src/articles/recursive-ascent.md

 [LR](https://en.wikipedia.org/wiki/LR_parser) is a bottom-up parsing algorithm used in most parser generators.
 More accurately, it is a family of parsing algorithms that follow a similar approach.
 Recursive ascent parsers also use this algorithm.
 There are many variants such as LR(k), SLR, LALR, etc.,[^5] but all of them are based on the same two fundamental actions: **shift** and **reduce**.

-Shift means to advance or _shift_ to the next token from the input stream.
-If the shifted tokens match one of the rules of the grammar, they will be converted or _reduced_ into that rule.
+Shift means to advance or "shift" to the next token from the input stream.
+If the shifted tokens match one of the rules of the grammar, they will be converted or "reduced" into that rule.
 An LR parser will continue shifting and reducing until the entire input is consumed and transformed into a single parse tree.
 This concept may sound abstract, so let's use an example to illustrate it.

 We'll use this grammar: